DrugBud-Suite/CADD_Vault/docs/Cheminformatics/Molecule Representations.md

   - [QSAR_toolbox](https://github.com/iwatobipen/QSAR_TOOLBOX): scripts for QSAR model building and fingerprint generation
   - [MoleculaPy](https://github.com/kamilpytlak/MoleculaPy): A command-line application that utilizes the RDKit library to compute molecular descriptors and fingerprints, aiding in the analysis and characterization of chemical structures.
   - [E3FP](https://github.com/keiserlab/e3fp) - Converts molecules from conventional representations into a folded fingerprint for three-dimensional molecular shapes.
   - Graphlet fingerprint: [Minervachem](https://github.com/lanl/minervachem) - Provides a method for analyzing molecular graphlets, offering a unique approach to molecular characterization and comparison.

-# Protein-ligand interaction
+## Protein-ligand interaction

 - [PLIP](https://plip-tool.biotec.tu-dresden.de/plip-web/plip/index): An easy and fast web tool for identifying non-covalent interactions between biological macromolecules and their ligands.
 - [SPLIF](https://doi.org/10.1021/ci500319f): The link leads to a DOI page which typically hosts scientific publications; SPLIF is a method for encoding protein-ligand interactions.
 - [ProLIF](https://github.com/chemosim-lab/ProLIF): ProLIF (Protein-Ligand Interaction Fingerprints) generates interaction fingerprints for complexes made of ligands, protein, DNA, or RNA molecules extracted from molecular dynamics trajectories, docking simulations, and experimental structures.
+- [2D-SIFt](https://bitbucket.org/zchl/sift2d/src/master/): 2D-SIFt provides a two-dimensional method for analyzing protein-ligand interactions.
+- [BINANA](https://durrantlab.pitt.edu/binana-download/): BINANA is a tool for characterizing the binding interactions of ligands with proteins.

-# Descriptors
+## Descriptors

 - **Tools**
   - [GuideMol](https://github.com/jairesdesousa/guidemol): A tool for guiding molecular design through machine learning models.